insolar/insolar/docs/source/architecture.rst

 Ensures that:

-#. :term:`Nodes <node>` which participated in logical consensus had allocated roles.
+* :term:`nodes <node>` participating in logical consensus have allocated roles;
-#. :term:`Records <record>` generated by the nodes are structurally and referentially valid.
+* :term:`records <record>` the nodes generate are structurally and referentially valid.

-For more information on storage consensus, see the :ref:`material execution & validation section <material_execution_validation>`.
+For more information on storage consensus, see the :ref:`material execution and validation section <material_execution_validation>`.

 .. _network_consensus: